R149 Million Road Officially Opened in Richards Bay, City of uMhlathuze Has Big Plans for Area

 Source: Twitter

-The municipality, encompassing places such as Richards Bay, Empangeni, Port Durnford, Vulindlela, and Ngwelezane, aims to stimulate growth in and around the Umhlathuze area.
+The City of uMhlathuze has big plans for the area.
+The municipality, encompassing places such as Richards Bay, Empangeni, Port Durnford, Vulindlela and Ngwelezane, aims to stimulate growth in and around the Umhlathuze area.

-R149 million officially opened
+R149 million road officially opened

+As part of their bigger plan, the City of uMhlathuze has completed and officially opened a R149 million road.
 The road was officially opened by Deputy Transport Minister Mkhuleko Hlengwa and City of uMhlathuze Mayor Xolani Ngwezi.

 The road between Alton and the Richards Bay CBD was built to ease traffic congestion between the city centre and the Alton industrial area.
+The road also provides a link to the taxi and bus ranks and the shopping centres and malls in the CBD.

 Read also